The New Mic

 It was the apex of the Obama era, when we were all buoyed by the promise of progress, and I was really moved by Mic’s social justice coverage at the time.
 Powerful PSAs with Kendrick, SZA, and others speaking out on the inhumane practices of ICE and Beyoncé, Rihanna, and dozens of other pop culture icons powerfully petitioning for an end to police brutality come to mind.
 So do award-winning features like Unerased and Black Monuments advocating for POC and queer and trans communities.

-When I came to Mic in 2019, after it was acquired by BDG, I saw a real opportunity to reinvent the brand, leaving behind what now felt like an outdated idea of pandering to millennials and centering it on a new generation.
+When I came to Mic in 2019, after it was acquired by BDG, I saw a real opportunity to reinvent the brand, leaving behind what now felt like an outdated idea of pandering to millennials and centering it on a new generation who was raised on the internet.

 The time we’ve been rebuilding Mic has been among the most disorienting years of our lives.